Lightstreamer/Lightstreamer-kafka-connector/README.md

 Check out the [adapters.xml](examples/quickstart-schema-registry/adapters.xml#L58) file of the [_Quick Start Schema Registry_](examples/quickstart-schema-registry/) app, where you can find an example of Schema Registry settings.

-## Customize the KafkaConnector Metadata Adapter Class
+## Customize the Kafka Connector Metadata Adapter Class

-If you have any specific need to customize the _KafkaConnector Metadata Adapter_ class, you can provide your implementation by extending the factory class [`com.lightstreamer.kafka_connector.adapters.KafkaConnectorMetadataAdapter`](https://lightstreamer.github.io/Lightstreamer-kafka-connector/javadoc/com/lightstreamer/kafka_connector/adapters/pub/KafkaConnectorMetadataAdapter.html).
+If you have any specific need to customize the _Kafka Connector Metadata Adapter_ class, you can provide your implementation by extending the factory class [`com.lightstreamer.kafka_connector.adapters.KafkaConnectorMetadataAdapter`](https://lightstreamer.github.io/Lightstreamer-kafka-connector/javadoc/com/lightstreamer/kafka_connector/adapters/pub/KafkaConnectorMetadataAdapter.html).
 The class provides the following hook methods, which you can override to add your custom logic:

 - [_postInit_](https://lightstreamer.github.io/Lightstreamer-kafka-connector/javadoc/com/lightstreamer/kafka_connector/adapters/pub/KafkaConnectorMetadataAdapter.html#postInit(java.util.Map,java.io.File)): invoked after the initialization phase of the Kafka Connector Metadata Adapter has been completed